Adiabatic Quantum Computing: Algorithms

 \subsection{Adiabatic PageRank algorithm}

 We review the adiabatic quantum algorithm from \cite{Garnerone:2012xr} that prepares a state containing the same ranking information as the PageRank vector.
 The latter is a central tool in data mining and information retrieval, at the heart of the success of the Google search engine \cite{Pagerank}.
-The best currently known classical algebraic and Markov Chain Monte Carlo {(MCMC)} techniques used to evaluate the full PageRank vector require a time which scales as $O(n)$ and $O(n\log n)$ \cite{Bahmani:2010:FIP:1929861.1929864}, respectively, where $n$ is the number of pages or nodes, i.e., the size of the web-graph.
-The adiabatic quantum algorithm prepares the PageRank state in a time which scales {on average} as $O[\textrm{polylog}(n)]$.
-Despite this exponential preparation advantage, extraction of the full PageRank vector cannot, in general, be done more efficiently than when using the aforementioned classical algorithms.
+Using the adiabatic algorithm, the extraction of the full PageRank vector cannot, in general, be done more efficiently than when using the best classical algorithms known.
 However, there are particular graph-topologies and specific tasks of relevance in the use of search engines (such as finding just the top-ranked entries) for which the quantum algorithm, combined with other known quantum protocols, may provide a polynomial, or even exponential quantum speedup.
 Note that unlike the previous algorithms we reviewed in this section, which all provided a provable quantum speedup, the current algorithm provides a ``regular" quantum speedup, in the sense that it outperforms all currently known classical algorithms, but better future classical algorithms have not been ruled out.